Donnie Chin International Children's Park: Donnie Chin

 Donald Gregory (Donnie) Chin (October 7, 1955 – July 23, 2015) founded the International District Emergency Center (IDEC) with childhood friend and photojournalist Dean Wong in 1968 as police and fire services were generally slow to respond to emergency calls in the CID.
-Chin provided first responder services through IDEC on a volunteer basis for decades until he was shot and killed during a suspected gun battle between two rival groups in the early morning of July 23, 2015. the murder is still unsolved.
+Chin provided first responder services through IDEC on a volunteer basis for decades until he was shot and killed during a suspected gun battle between two rival groups in the early morning of July 23, 2015.
+The murder is still unsolved.

 Spontaneous tributes to Chin following his death included a "crossed-ladder" salute from the Seattle Fire Department and flowers left at his family's shop in Canton Alley.
 Mayor Ed Murray, Governor Jay Inslee, and former King County Executive Ron Sims also paid tribute to Chin.
-Mayor Murray launched a campaign to rename the International District Childrens Park to Donnie Chin International Childrens Park in February 2016.
+Seattle's Organization of Chinese Americans (OCA) launched a campaign to rename the International District Children's Park to Donnie Chin International Children's Park in February 2016.
 Chin was called "instrumental in the creation of the [original] park", as he had identified the need for a children's park in the CID during the 1970s.
 In June 2016, the Seattle City Council voted unanimously to rename the park, making an exception for Chin, as typical city park policy requires renaming requests to wait until three years after death.